 - The same goes for Facebook cover videos.

 When creating your Facebook cover photo, keep in mind these best practices:

-- Direct viewer’s attention by using an image with a strong focal point.
+- Direct viewer’s attention by using a large image with a strong focal point.

 - Avoid including small text or visual details that will be difficult for smartphone users to see.

 Lastly, after you’ve created and uploaded your Facebook cover photo, be sure to check how it appears on different devices, and make any necessary changes.
 That way, you can be certain it will look great to everyone!